 Everything starts with the family doctor

-I’m not a doctor — and conversely, doctors don’t do what I do – but our work is complementary
+I’m not a doctor — and conversely, doctors don’t do what I do — but our work is complementary.

-(in spite of the opinion expressed in the article from 2013 above)
+Here’s why these test results can provide valuable insights (despite the opinion expressed in the article from 2013 above)

 Knowledge is power